 BIJUVA offers the convenience of a single-capsule combination of two hormones (estradiol and progesterone), which may improve a user's compliance.
-The estradiol and progesterone in BIJUVA are plant-based, not animal-sourced, and does not contain peanut oil unlike other FDA-approved progesterone products.
+The estradiol and progesterone in BIJUVA are plant-based, not animal-sourced, and do not contain peanut oil unlike other FDA-approved progesterone products.
 BIJUVA provides a sustained steady state of estradiol which reduced the frequency and severity of hot flashes in clinical studies with no demonstrated impact on a patient's weight or blood pressure.
 Additionally, through clinical trials, BIJUVA has demonstrated endometrial safety and greater than 90% amenorrhea rates, while providing no clinically meaningful changes in mammograms, or in coagulation or lipid parameters, and while providing clinically meaningful improvements in quality of life and sleep disturbance.
+In December 2021, the FDA approved the supplemental NDA for the 0.5 mg/100 mg dose of BIJUVA®.
+We are currently evaluating plans for commercialization of the low dosage BIJUVA® product.